tjluoma/di/README.md

 simply report that the already-installed version was “Up To Date”.

-However, if you wanted to use [di-auto.sh](https://github.com/tjluoma/di/blob/master/di-auto.sh) to _only_ run scripts for apps which are already installed, you would run into problems because finding '/Applications/Carbon Copy Cloner.app' did not tell you which of the scripts you need to run to check for updates.
+However, if you wanted to use [di-auto.sh](https://github.com/tjluoma/di/blob/master/di-auto.sh) to _only_ run scripts for apps which are already installed, you would run into problems because finding `/Applications/Carbon Copy Cloner.app` did not tell you which of the scripts you need to run to check for updates.

 I decided that the best solution was to update scripts which intentionally install older versions to explicitly include the